sharkdeng/Swift-ScenekitVehicle/README.md

 # Important
-This is an Apple official example.
+This is an Apple official example. translated from objective-oc to swift by Shark by 3 days.
-I just change it from objective-c version to swift, and added a very little in it: a button introducing how to interacte
+I added a button to introduce how to interacte

-# Undone works
-I left 2 parts untangled:
-1) how to control car direction
-2) keep car not upside

-3) I want to add a control pad like in "Terminator", cos 2 fingers are not always recognized

-# What the example brings you
+# You will learn
-1) car-->
+## car-->
-Scenekit is very strong!
 a) assemble a car
 b) forward
 c) backward